sewenew/redis-plus-plus/README.md

 make install
 ```

-By default *hiredis* is installed at */usr/local*.
+By default, *hiredis* is installed at */usr/local*.
 If you want to install *hiredis* at non-default location, use the following commands to specify the installation path.

 ```
 make PREFIX=/non/default/path